QiuYukang/5G-LENA/doc/source/nr-module.rst

 update the offsets accordingly.
 We have implemented scheduling-based SRS.

-To allow dynamic SRS scheduling and adjustment of SRS periodicity/offset of all UEs, we introduced `NrMacSchedulerSrs` and `NrMacSchedulerSrsDefault` into 5G-LENA model.
+To allow dynamic SRS scheduling and adjustment of SRS periodicity/offset of all UEs, we introduced ``NrMacSchedulerSrs`` and ``NrMacSchedulerSrsDefault`` into 5G-LENA model.

-`NrMacSchedulerSrs` is an interface that is used by the NR gNB MAC scheduler to obtain the SRS offset/periodicity for a UE.
+``NrMacSchedulerSrs`` is an interface that is used by the NR gNB MAC scheduler to obtain the SRS offset/periodicity for a UE.
 There can be various implementations of this interface that would simulate different algorithms for SRS offset/periodicity generation.
-In `NrMacSchedulerSrsDefault`, we provide one of possible implementations.
+In ``NrMacSchedulerSrsDefault``, we provide one possible implementation.
-Each time a new UE is attached it is called the function `AddUe` that returns the offset/periodicity configuration.
-When scheduler detects that the SRS periodicity is too small for the number of UEs it calls function `IncreasePeriodicity`, which picks up the next periodicity value from the list of standard  values, i.e., 2, 4, 5, 8, 10, 16, 20, 32, 40, 64, 80, 160, 320, 640, 1280, 2560 slots [TS38331]_.
+Each time a new UE is attached it is called the function ``AddUe`` that returns the offset/periodicity configuration.
+When scheduler detects that the SRS periodicity is too small for the number of UEs it calls the ``IncreasePeriodicity``, which picks up the next periodicity value from the list of standard  values, i.e., 2, 4, 5, 8, 10, 16, 20, 32, 40, 64, 80, 160, 320, 640, 1280, 2560 slots [TS38331]_.
 Scheduling-based SRS is more flexible approach than SRS configuration through